bbchung/clighter/README.md

-# Clighter
-Plugin for c-family semantic source code highlighting
+# Clighter: plugin for c-family semantic source code highlighting

 ## Intro
 Clighter(Clang Highlighter) is a c-family semantic highlighting plugin for